fartinmartin/ae-code/README.md

 4. Install with [ZXP Installer](https://aescripts.com/learn/zxp-installer/)

    > <sup>⚠️ Heads up!
-For some reason (at least on macOS) installing a ZXP with ZXP Installer wipes out any directory inside of `~/Library⁩/Application Support/Adobe/⁨CEP⁩/extensions`—be sure to have a backup!</sup>
+For some reason (at least on macOS) installing a ZXP with ZXP Installer wipes out any non-Adobe made directory inside of `~/Library⁩/Application Support/Adobe/⁨CEP⁩/extensions`—be sure to have a backup!</sup>

 ### Serve a live version